Skip to content

 Why LASIK Is Risky in Keratoconus

 Anyone with even subclinical keratoconus should not undergo LASIK.
-LASIK is dangerous in patients with keratoconus because it can further weaken the cornea and worsen vision.
+LASIK is dangerous in these patients because it can further weaken the cornea and worsen vision.

 How Is Keratoconus Diagnosed?